ClimbingLeo/chenyuyan.github.io/index.md

 ## Thesis paper

-Topic of my thesis paper is  "Research on Electrical Breakdown Property of Polypropylene Nanocomposite Dielectric Modulated by Charge Transport and Molecular Displacement".
-By combining the experimental results and modeling calculation results, the thesis proposes an explanation for demonstrating the mechanism of electrical breakdown property of PP/Al2O3 nanocomposite.
+Title of my thesis paper is  "Research on Electrical Breakdown Property of Polypropylene Nanocomposite Dielectric Modulated by Charge Transport and Molecular Displacement".
+By combining the experimental results and modeling calculation results, the thesis proposes an explanation for demonstrating the mechanism of electrical breakdown property of PP/Al~2~O~3~ nanocomposite.

 ### Overview on structure